gwbres/allan-tools/README.md

 Allantools (python lib) portage to Rust

-This library allows easy computation of
-Allan & related statistics.
+This library allows easy computations of Allan deviation & similar statistics.
-These statistics are mostly used in system stability studies.
+These statistical methods are mostly used in system stability studies.

 ### Variances / Deviations

-Compute Allan Deviation over a raw data serie
+Compute Allan Deviation over raw data:

 ```rust
   use allantools::*;